People in Beijing can now book a taxi with no one at the wheel – KION546

 Baidu had previously been allowed to offer ride-hailing services in autonomous vehicles in several cities, including Beijing, though a human was still required to stay in the driver’s seat.

-AutoX, another Chinese startup backed by Alibaba, also rolled out fully driverless robotaxis on public roads in Shenzhen in 2020, though that initiative could not accept regular passengers.
+AutoX, another Chinese startup backed by Alibaba, also rolled out fully driverless robotaxis on public roads in Shenzhen in 2020.
+Its service requires members of the public to apply for the chance to be selected as passengers.

 The-CNN-Wire